 Use Form 8839 to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
 You can claim both the credit and the exclusion for expenses of adopting an eligible child.

-Employer-Provided Adoption Benefits.
 In most cases, employer-provided adoption benefits are amounts your employer paid directly to either you or a third party for qualified adoption expenses under a qualified adoption assistance program.
-But see Child with special needs in the IRS Instructions for Form 8839.
+But see Child with special needs.

 A qualified adoption assistance program is a separate written plan set up by an employer to provide adoption assistance to its employees.
 For more details, see Pub.
 15-B, Employer's Tax Guide to Fringe Benefits.